|Experience and Facts|

-Isn't this the source of the “rootless” self?
-Isn't it the mind that replicates the technical excursion over the surface of the planet, now, even outside the atmosphere of the planet.
-Even from the depths of space.
+Isn't this the source of the "rootless" self?
+Isn't the mind that replicates the technical excursion over the surface of the planet, now, even outside the atmosphere of the planet, the normal one?
+Even from the depths of space?

 You don't even have to ask yourself whether it is good or bad.
 It is self-evident fact.

 And yet, for all that, one is put back into the densities of life.
-You can’t really escape it.
+You can't really escape them.
 Every new perception is connected to a thousand social facts.
 The facts create the warp and woof of the on-going self as the mind tries to figure out what the facts mean for it.
+The new mountains.

 One revives and goes outside and is met by the city.
 Isn't the city a new fact to be overcome?

 There are several extraordinary tensions that exist in civilized life and play a part in nearly every activity.

 The tension between space exploration on the one hand and the threat of nuclear annihilation on the other.